Freenove/Freenove_Ultimate_Starter_Kit_for_Raspberry_Pi/docs/source/fnk0020/codes/python-lang/ADC.rst

     This is a member function, which is used to detect whether the device with the given I2C address exists.
 If it exists, it returns true.
 Otherwise, it returns false.

-.. c:function:: class PCF8591(ADCDevice) & class ADS7830(ADCDevice)
+.. py:function:: class PCF8591(ADCDevice) & class ADS7830(ADCDevice)

     These two classes are derived from the ADCDevice and the main function is analogRead(chn).